lestec/Chingu-Jiffy/README.md

 ## Unique twists for our project
 - Pomodoro timer
-- Ability to receive Slack chat message mentions you
+- Ability to receive Slack chat messages that mentions you
 - Random quote generator that gives you the ability to choose what type of random quotes you would like to see.